 If you have purchased a new or used vessel with a seller’s warranty that has one or more defects that adversely affect the performance, safety, and overall worth of the vessel – then it is most likely a lemon boat and may be covered under California Boat Lemon Laws.

 Here at The Law Offices of Douglas D. Law, Esq., we specialize in California Boating Lemon Law.
 We have a team of expert attorneys with over 50 years of experience and will do whatever it takes to make this process as easy as possible for you.
 We will fight tenaciously and if a fair settlement cannot be reached, we will take the case to trial.
 We will make sure you are properly and professionally represented and receive the compensation you deserve.

 Contact California Boat Lemon Law Attorney Doug D. Law Today for a Free Case Review

-If you have purchased a boat/watercraft, or have a boat/watercraft with components made by one or more of the manufacturers listed below and you feel you have a lemon on your hands, call a CA lemon watercraft lawyer today at our office.
+If you have purchased a boat/watercraft, or have a boat/watercraft with components made by one or more of the manufacturers listed below and you feel you have a lemon on your hands, call a California boat lemon lawyer today at our office.
 We offer free consultations and you will pay no fees unless we win your case!

 Silverton Marine Corp.

 Crusader Marine Engine Co.